The project will be focused on the a posteriori error control and adaptivity of time- dependent, two-level Shrödinger systems with conical crossings.

 Applicants must have obtained, or expect to obtain, a first or 2.1 UK honours degree, or equivalent for degrees obtained outside the UK in a relevant discipline.

-Step 1: Email Dr Irene Kyza ([email protected]) to (1) send a copy of your CV and (2) discuss your potential application and any practicalities (e.g. suitable start date).
+Step 1: Email Dr Irene Kyza ([Email Address Removed]) to (1) send a copy of your CV and (2) discuss your potential application and any practicalities (e.g. suitable start date).

-Step 2: After discussion with Dr Kyza, formal applications can be made via UCAS Postgraduate:
+Step 2: After discussion with Dr Kyza, formal applications can be made via our direct application system: